AmritpalSNijjar/load_forecasting/README.md

 ## Dataset

 Data was obtained from the **PG&E 2025 Energy Analytics Challenge** and consists of hourly electricity load and weather observations for the San Diego, California region spanning 2020–2022.
-The dataset is publicly available and included in this repository under `/data`.
+The dataset is [publicly available](https://zenodo.org/records/17085273) and included in this repository under `/data/raw/`.

 Features used:
 - Cyclical hour encodings, weekend and notable-day indicators